popoloni/covid19/README.md

 ![Standard SIR](data/fig_model1.png)

 The function *π*(*t*) has been set stepwise trying to model the impacts of gradual lockdown strategy:
-- 21 February 2020: The first lockdowns began covering eleven municipalities and affecting around 50,000 people; schools in some Northen regions of Italy have been shut down too.
+- 21 February 2020: The first lockdowns began covering eleven municipalities and affecting around 50,000 people; schools in some Northern regions of Italy have been shut down too.
 - 8 March 2020: The quarantine zone has been expanded to cover much of northern Italy, affecting over sixteen million people, restricting travel from, to or within the affected areas, banning funerals and cultural events, and requiring people to keep at least one metre of distance from one another in public locations such as restaurants, churches and supermarkets.
 - 10 March 2020: The quarantine zone has been expanded to cover all the nation.
 The lockdown has started here.
 - 21 March 2020: A further enlargement of the lockdown has been announced, by shutting down all non-necessary businesses and industries.